ahmedmagdiosman/lrp_toolbox/tensorflow/README.md

                      Linear(100, 10),
                      Softmax()])

+This `net` can then be used to propogate the data through the netowrk

+        output = net.forward(input_data)

-This `net` can then be used to visualize the contributions of the input pixels towards the decision by
+visualize the contributions of the input pixels towards the decision by

-        relevance = net.lrp(y, 'simple', 1.0)
+        relevance = net.lrp(output, 'simple', 1.0)

 the different lrp variants available are: